cy4n/talk-kubernetes-basics/README.md

 # Kubernetes Basics for Developers (german)

-from my presentation at Java Usergroup Karlsruhe - 18.07.2018
+from my presentation at

+Java Usergroup Karlsruhe 18.07.2018 + Mannheimer Java User Group 23.08.2018

-## video
+## video (recording from JUG Karlsruhe)

 https://www.youtube.com/watch?v=BgJfnGrCQDE

 ---
-## slides
+## slides more or less the same slides :-)

 [JUGKA-kubernetes-20180718.pdf (german)](https://github.com/cy4n/talk-kubernetes-basics/blob/master/JUGKA-kubernetes-20180718.pdf)

 ---
 ## demo resources

 the resources can be deployed to demonstrate how to run a Hello SpringBoot 2 app [cy4n/hello](https://github.com/cy4n/hello) in Kubernetes.